ecurrencyhodler/Litecoin-Resources/LTC Guides/How to Update Litecoin Core (Mac).md

 ```
 $ litecoin-cli --version
 ```
-If it returns the newest version of Litecoin Core, it was properly installed.
+If it returns the newest version of Litecoin Core, it has been properly installed.